Gel in and Breathe

 6. Allow the past encounters to be released

 7. Enter the patient’s room with curiosity and attention

-This is an even more focused practice—one that takes just 16 seconds—one that you can use to start a shift, start a meeting—to get you all together into the green zone.
-Is the four square breath.
+The Four-Square Breath (or Box Breathing) is an even more focused practice—one that takes just 16 seconds—one that you can use to start a shift, begin a meeting—to get you all together closer to the green zone.

 It goes like this: